Posted on :: Tags: , , , ,

-I needed a file system ignore library for a utility I write.
+I needed a file system ignore library for a utility I was writing.
 This is similar to Git’s .gitignore, but the files containing the rules can have different names, and ignore rules may be defined programmatically.

 I was using burntsushi’s ignore crate, which in turn uses globset by the same author.
 In a directory hierarchy, I was first collecting all .ignore files, then trying to decide which files are ignored.
-Rg Gitignore’s from parameter led me to believe this.
+Ripgrep’s from parameter led me to believe this.

-However, it looks, it has a bug that doesn’t consider the source directory of ignore file.
-Git has different semantics when a/.gitignore and a/b/.gitignore has a line mydir/.
-In the second case, Git doesn’t ignore a/mydir/ but Ripgrep seems to consider all elements from all files as if they are from the root directory.
+However, it looks like it has a bug that doesn’t consider the source directory of the ignore file.
+Git has different semantics when a/.gitignore and a/b/.gitignore have a line mydir/.
+In the second case, Git doesn’t ignore a/mydir/, but Ripgrep seems to consider all elements from all files as if they are from the root directory.

-In practice, most people may be using ignore files at their root directory but there are valid use cases (like moving around directories with ignore patterns in it) that is affected by such behavior.
+In practice, most people may be using ignore files in their root directory, but there are valid use cases (like moving around directories with ignore patterns in them) that are affected by such behavior.

-I decided to tackle with this.
-Ripgrep’s globset seems nice and fast, so better to base the solution on top of that.
+I decided to tackle this.
+Ripgrep’s globset seems nice and fast, so it was better to base the solution on top of that.
 My basic use case is walking a directory hierarchy.
-There are solutions to this like walkdir or jwalk but they use ripgrep’s gitignore, hence they have the same bug.
+There are solutions to this like walkdir or jwalk, but they use ripgrep’s gitignore; hence, they have the same bug.

-I usually begin to set up data structures to understand the problem.
+I usually begin by setting up data structures to understand the problem.
 This allows me to understand the domain formally.

 First, what are we trying to accomplish?
 Basically, we want to decide if a path should be ignored (a) in the results and (b) in the directory traversal.
-Gitignore specification not only allows ignores, but also has a way to add paths to a whitelist to unignore.
-Hence deciding whether to ignore a path is like:
+The gitignore specification not only allows ignores, but also has a way to add paths to a whitelist to unignore.
+Hence, deciding whether to ignore a path is like:

 let include = |path| {